 Several of the children Andy taught became professional musicians before their 18th birthday (Jaden Carlson, Rory Martinelli, Johnathon Ballou, Jacquelin Metivier).
-For the third year in a row, he’s completed the Colorado Suzuki Institute in Beaver Creek Colorado.
+He regularly attends the Colorado Suzuki Institute in Beaver Creek Colorado.
 He takes this course every year to improve teaching skills and learn how to inspire young players.
 Andy is a registered Suzuki teacher.
 Here are his credentials.

 We grow prodigies!
 Andy can teach your child prolonged concentration, artistic expression, problem solving, and focus.
 His classes build character.
 As a wonderful side effect, your child will also learn to play the guitar like a dream come true.
 Before enrolling your child in guitar lessons at a local music shop, do your homework.
 Be certain to ask for qualifications, and insist that your teacher is able to read music, and holds a degree in music.

 $25 for a 45 minute lesson online.